-For locations where programs are currently offered, please refer to Section X (page 19).
-For detailed program outlines please refer to Section XI (pages 20-24).
+^{}For locations where programs are currently offered, please refer to Section X (page 19).
+For detailed program outlines, please refer to Section XI (pages 20-24).

-All programs available at all ASET Centers offer ongoing admissions, which means when a Center has enough trainees, it may begin a program on any given week that the Center is open (a certain number of trainees must be approved to start on a certain date and the class must have openings for the new trainees receive seven and one half (7.5) hours of instruction daily and 30 minutes provided for lunch.
-Classroom hours are 7:00 am to 3:00 pm.
-Courses operate Monday through Friday, excluding holidays.
+All programs available at all ASET Centers offer ongoing admissions, which means when a Center has enough trainees, it may begin a program on any given week that the Center is open (a certain number of trainees must be approved to start on a certain date and the class must have openings for the new trainee.
+Classes are eight (8.0) hours of instruction daily and 30 minutes for lunch.
+Classroom hours are 7:00 am to 3:30 pm.
+Centers operate Monday through Friday, excluding holidays.
 Because course lengths vary, the number of days of instructions will differ per course, but in all cases, the total number of classroom hours will be equal to the number of clock hours shown in the catalog for that course.
-When appropriate for a course, trainings may be held on-line via prerecorded videos and/or instructors presenting the course material via social media platforms.
-The CHD ASET Centers participate in hybrid learning.
+When appropriate and needed for a course, trainings may be held on-line via prerecorded videos and/or instructors presenting the course material via social media platforms.
+Some courses will be started on a cohort basis.